elwinar/adeptus/DESIGN.md

 The list of skills, talents, special rules, aptitudes, etc, is stored in a JSON file named an "universe".
 The program must load the universe prior to doing any other action.

 The universe file is named `universe.json` and is located either in the working directory or in the installation directory of the program.
-It is overridable using the `universe,u`  option on the command line to specify the path to the wanted universe file.
+It is defined by the `universe` value in the header.

 The file is a valid JSON file containing multiple arrays: